sonicfun/Anestis-Katsiamakas-s-Photo-Gallery/README.md

 It contains 8 pages.
 Half of them are localized in Greek.

 First page is the introduction.
 A short video is being played.
-To showcase what kind of picture the user will see.
+To showcase what kind of pictures the user will see.

 Second page is the about.
 It showcases a picture of the deceased with a description.